 No my kind Sir or Madam, it does not stop there as you'll also spot wicked control buttons, Wi-Fi, Bluetooth 4.0 and yes, even a mSATA SSD slot.
 Now this board falls under Gigabyte's UD5 class, and GIGABYTE Ultra Durable 5 motherboards are especially optimized for water cooled systems and overclocked Intel Core i7-3770K Ivy Bridge 'K' SKU CPUs due to their exceptionally low operating temperatures.
 They make the perfect match for anyone looking to push their system to limits, as Gigabyte motherboard business unit states.

 CPU Support - Intel 22nm 3rd and 2nd gen Core CPUs

 Z77 is of course the Intel chipset predominantly released for Ivy Bridge based processors.
 These motherboards will have a slightly altered feature set and thus support the Ivy Bridge CPUs from Intel.
 Good to know however is that Z77 also supports Sandy Bridge Socket 1155 based processors.

+Gigabyte will offer a good variety of Z77 products as well and today we review that Z77X-UP7 in combination with Intel's Core i7 3770K processor.
 Have a peek at what the Z77X-UP7 motherboard is all about.
 I can tell you that it looks awesome cute and feature rich alright.
 Next page please.